Sahaj2310/Inventory-Management-Api/README.md

 ---

+## 👥 Admin & User Usage

+### Admin Role
+- Admins have full access to all endpoints.
+- They can create, update, and delete products, categories, and suppliers.
+- Admins can manage user roles and access.

+### User Role
+- Regular users can view products, categories, and suppliers.
+- They cannot modify or delete data.
+- Users can only access endpoints marked as public or user-accessible.

+---

 ## 🔒 Security & Best Practices
 - **Never commit real secrets or connection strings.**
 - Use the `.template` files for sharing config structure.